 Use the same car and the same ramp.

 Record the distance travelled using chalk by the car for three different gradients, what do you notice?

 How does the surface of the ramp affect distance travelled?

-Keep the car and gradient constant this time, but record the distance travelled using a smooth and a rough surface on your ramp.
+Keep the car and gradient constant this time, but record the distance travelled using a smooth and rough surface on your ramp.
 What do you notice?

 We repeated each test 3 times and found the average distance travelled by the cars then recorded the data in a table.

-Cars travelled further if the gradient was steeper, this is because a steeper gradient allows the car to pick up more speed.
+Our cars travelled further if the gradient was steeper, this is because a steeper gradient allows the car to pick up more speed.